 What exactly has to happen in order to demonstrate once and for all that war and militarisation are not the solutions to the many problems that the Middle East faces?

-The casualty estimates and death tolls from the countries our armies and special forces have fought or intervened in don’t seem to do the trick – neither the US nor British governments nor much of the media pay much attention to those, and the US military doesn’t even bother to count dead bodies except its own.
+The casualty estimates and death tolls from the countries our armies and special forces have fought or intervened in don’t seem to do the trick.
+Neither the US nor the British governments pay much attention to those, and the US military doesn’t even bother to count dead bodies except its own.

 The idea that any region ‘deserved’ to be turned into a cauldron is a fairly maniacal ambition that was shared by many of Ledeen’s ideological fellow-travellers, who wanted to use 9/11 as a pretext for re-engineering the entire Middle East in accordance with American interests.

 The Bush administration used more emollient justifications.
 It preferred to talk about fighting terror, the spread of markets and democracies, freedom, overthrowing tyranny, liberating women etc. Thirteen years later the Middle East is much closer to Ledeen’s proposals, but still the US and its allies continue to pour weapons and bombs into the region.

 Since 25 March, Saudi Arabia has been leading some of the most reactionary regimes in the Middle East in a bombing campaign in Yemen in an attempt to defeat the rebels from the Houthi movement, which is supposedly backed by Iran.
 The Saudi bombers and weapons were supplied mostly by the US and Britain, both of which have been providing behind-the-scenes support for Operation Decisive Storm.

 The Saudi campaign has no justification under international law for attacking Yemen.
 Nor are its actions justified as self-defence.